stevenrskelton/stevenrskelton.github.io/_posts/2024-04-15-realtime-client-database-grpc-streams-zio.md

 %}

-To support this functionality, as well as many others which may depend on fetch/cache durations, we'll associate an etag and last updated time to all `Data` elements by wrapping them in a new `DataRecord` class:
+To support this functionality, as well as many others which may depend on fetch/cache durations, we'll associate an ETag and last updated time to all `Data` elements by wrapping them in a new `DataRecord` class:

 ```scala
 case class DataRecord(data: Data, lastUpdate: Instant, etag: ETag)